Five new Covid-19 cases in Singapore, all imported

 Hello, your email is unverified.
 Please confirm for access to all your SPH accounts.
 RESEND VERIFICATION EMAIL

-They were all imported cases and had been placed on stay-home notices on arrival in Singapore, said the Ministry of Health (MOH).
-There were no new community cases and no...
+They were all imported cases who had been placed on stay-home notices on arrival in Singapore.
+This is the eighth day in a row that all new cases are imported.

 BT is now on Telegram!